-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if Major Comment encompasses the time from 2 a.m. to 6 a.m. and when a worker returns to a normal schedule following a shift exceeding 12 hours.
-For persons working shifts from 8 to 10 hours: a minimum recovery period of 36 hours should occur in any 7-day period the direction of shift rotation should be clockwise For persons working shifts over 10 hours and up to 12 hours: a normal work schedule should include 3 or fewer consecutive 12-hour night shifts. if day shifts are followed by night shifts on consecutive calendar days, a limit of 2 night shifts should apply (e.g., 2 day shifts followed by 2 night shifts followed by 48 hours off). the following deviations from recovery periods following a block of consecutive shifts may be applied: o othe minimum recovery period following a block of two night shifts may be reduced to 24 hours when a worker is transitioning to a exempt from the time off requirement for one shift sequence."
-2. Section 2 (over 10 hours and up to 12 hours) should be deleted.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification 1 Impact on Industry, if major comment 4.3 The three categories of shift schedule requirements are too complex and administratively burdensome for little added safety benefit. shall follow a block of 2 consecutive night shifts c).a minimum recovery period of 72 hours shall follow a block of 3 or more consecutive night shifts d).prior to the transition to night shifts: I.a minimum recovery period of 48 hours shall follow a block of 3 or 4 consecutive day shifts II. a minimum recovery period of 48 hours shall follow a block of supernumerary 8-hour day shifts Guidance A worker should normally be given 11 consecutive hours free from work between shifts.
+A reduced recovery period of 8 hours should only occur when it encompasses the time from 2 a.m. to 6 a.m. and when a worker returns to a normal schedule following a shift exceeding 12 hours.
+For persons working shifts from 8 to 10 hours: a minimum recovery period of 36 hours should occur in any 7-day period the direction of shift rotation should be clockwise For persons working shifts over 10 hours and up to 12 hours: a normal work schedule should include 3 or fewer consecutive 12-hour night shifts.
+Revise "A worker shall be given a minimum recovery period of 8 consecutive hours free from work between shifts" to Revise "A worker shall be given a minimum recovery period of 8 consecutive hours free from work between shifts unless required to maintain minimum shift complement coverage."
+An exception is needed to 4.3 on practical grounds: "People normally part of a days organization (i.e., people who do not normally work shifts), required to work shift coverage, are exempt from the time off requirement for one shift sequence."
+Section 2 (over 10 hours and up to 12 hours) should be deleted.
 There is no safety benefit to this requirement, but a large administrative and complexity burden.
 We already have 60 hrs per week and day of rest requirements.
-3. Section 3d should be deleted.
-After 5 day supernumeries (typically for training, which is low safety risk), it is preferred to bring people in for Sunday #1 shift coverage, that is, Saturday night.
-If that is not acceptable, revise 48 hrs to 24 hours, and in addition insert "4 or more" as follows: "a block of 4 or more supernumerary" 4.
-Change 2nd sentence in the first paragraph under
+Section 3d should be deleted.
+After 5 day supernumeries (typically for training, which is low safety risk), it is preferred to bring people in for Sunday #1 shift coverage i.e. Saturday night.
+If that is not acceptable, revise 48 hrs to 24 hours, and in addition insert "4 or more" as follows: "a block of 4 or " MAJOR These enhancements proposed by industry to the recovery periods minimize negative operational impacts and unnecessary administrative burden for no safety benefit Ple ase identify whet neit day shifts are followed by night shifts one to consecutive calendar days, a limit of 2 night clarification supermumerary Page 9/10